naver/fixture-monkey/content/en/docs/v0.3.x/Features/Manipulator.md

 Fixture Monkey uses `Manipulators` to modify `ArbitraryBuilders` to make fixtures for a certain test case.

 `ArbitraryBuilders` fill in random values by default.
-However, you might want to make custom fixtures that fits just right for your test case.
+However, you might want to make custom fixtures that fit just right for your test case.
 Fixture Monkey provides several methods to modify `ArbitraryBuilders` as you want.
 Have a look at the following example:

 ```java